cmintert/Abyssal_TTRPG/Abyssal.md

 VALUE.
 Usually it is the MIDDEL VALUE, but it can also be the HIGHEST VALUE or lowest VALUE.
 Then we deduct 10 the get the ADJUSTMENT.

-This adjustment is added to a SKILL VALUE or ATTRIBUTE VALUE , alongside with applicable MODIFIERS.
+This adjustment is added to a Expertise Area Level or ATTRIBUTE VALUE , alongside with applicable MODIFIERS.
 The resulting number is the FINAL RESULT.
 The final result is then compared with a TARGET NUMBER.
 This will define the OUTCOME and the LEVEL OF SUCCESS in the form of MARKS.